Higher-Order Discontinuous Galerkin Splitting Schemes for Fluids with Variable Viscosity: Numerical Results

 The second observation regarding Fig.~\ref{fig:convergence_time} concerns the decrease to a linear convergence rate from the optimal ones for BDF-$m$, $m=2,3$.
 Note, however, that this reduction is not seen for the Newtonian case.
 The decreased convergence order observed for the generalized Newtonian case is not connected to the pressure boundary condition~\eqref{eqn:pressure_Neumann_BC}, as even a solution with $\ve{n} \cdot \grad p\rvert_{\partial \Omega} = 0$ leads to the reduction.
-Furthermore, one cannot recover optimal convergence rates by including the divergence of the viscous term on the right-hand side of the PPE as done in~\cite{Karamanos2000}.
-However, optimal convergence rates in the velocity for the generalized Newtonian case can be recovered by inserting the exact pressure solution after solving the PPE, thereby identifying the pressure as the source of error.
-The splitting scheme itself leads to the reduction for the generalized Newtonian case, as also observed in~\cite{Karamanos2000}.
-The adopted scheme based on the method presented by~\cite{Karniadakis1991}, can be recast as a velocity-projection scheme, hence suffers similarly as the pressure-correction schemes discussed in~\cite{Deteix2018, Deteix2019}.
+Furthermore, one cannot recover optimal convergence \previouslychanged{rates by including the divergence of the viscous term on the right-hand side of the PPE as done in~\cite{Karamanos2000}.} However, optimal convergence rates in the velocity for the generalized Newtonian case can be recovered by inserting the exact pressure solution after solving the PPE, thereby identifying the pressure as the source of error. \previouslychanged{The splitting scheme itself leads to the reduction for the generalized Newtonian case, as also observed in~\cite{Karamanos2000}.
+The adopted scheme based on the method presented by~\citet{Karniadakis1991}} can be recast as a velocity-projection scheme, hence suffers similarly from pressure boundary layers, see, e.g.~\cite{Deteix2018, Deteix2019} for possible remedies.

 The error from which on the rates are reduced depends on the viscosity and its gradient.
 This can be demonstrated by decreasing the upper viscosity bound from $\eta_0=5\times10^{-2}$, while keeping the lower bound fixed at $\eta_\infty = 5\times10^{-2}$ as shown in Fig.~\ref{fig:convergence_time_2} for the BDF-2 time integrator.
 For the BDF-3 integrator, a similar effect is observed and omitted here for brevity.
 Nonetheless, for a large parameter range and related applications the present scheme does indeed deliver accurate results, when non-Newtonian effects are comparably mild.
-This is the case when $\mathcal{O}(\eta_0/\eta_\infty)\leq100$ and medium to high Reynolds numbers are considered.
+This is the case when $\mathcal{O}(\eta_0/\eta_\infty)\leq100$ and medium to high Reynolds numbers, \previouslyrevised{approximately $ \mathrm{Re}\geq 100$,} are considered.
 In such scenarios, the expected error is small, as, e.g., in blood flows within large arteries or turbulent flows as considered by~\cite{Blackburn2025}.

 \pgfplotstableread[comment chars={c}]{./results/temporal_convergence_new/nu0_5em2_CS_bdf2.txt}\DataBDFtwoCSnupowerminustwo \pgfplotstableread[comment chars={c}]{./results/temporal_convergence_new/nu0_5em2_DS_bdf2.txt}\DataBDFtwoDSnupowerminustwo \pgfplotstableread[comment chars={c}]{./results/temporal_convergence_new/nu0_5em3_DS_bdf2.txt}\DataBDFtwoDSnupowerminusthree \pgfplotstableread[comment chars={c}]{./results/temporal_convergence_new/nu0_5em4_DS_bdf2.txt}\DataBDFtwoDSnupowerminusfour \pgfplotstableread[comment chars={c}]{./results/temporal_convergence_new/nu0_5em5_DS_bdf2.txt}\DataBDFtwoDSnupowerminusfive